Jorge Guzmán (baseball): New York Yankees

-On November 17, 2016, Guzmán was traded from the Astros, along with Albert Abreu, to the New York Yankees for Brian McCann.
-He spent the 2017 season with the Staten Island Yankees where he posted a 5-3 record and 2.30 ERA in 13 games started.
+On November 17, 2016, Guzmán was traded from the Astros, along with Albert Abreu, to the New York Yankees in exchange for Brian McCann.
+He spent the 2017 season with the Low–A Staten Island Yankees where he posted a 5–3 record and 2.30 ERA with 88 strikeouts in 66 2/3 innings pitched across 13 starts.

 Miami Marlins

 On December 11, 2017, Guzmán was traded to the Miami Marlins (along with Starlin Castro and José Devers) in exchange for outfielder Giancarlo Stanton and cash considerations.
-He spent the 2018 season with the Jupiter Hammerheads, going 0-9 with a 4.03 ERA in 21 starts.
+He spent the 2018 season with the High–A Jupiter Hammerheads, going 0–9 with a 4.03 ERA in 21 starts.